Simon Sherry-Wood

-Simon Sherry-Wood (born November 7, 1984) is an Irish-born American television personality and model.
-He is best known for his appearances on The Real World and RuPaul's Drag Race.
+Simon Sherry-Wood (born November 7, 1984) is an Irish-born American television personality and model, best known for his appearances on The Real World and RuPaul's Drag Race.

 Career

 Sherry-Wood started his career on a reality television series Real World.
 He was a cast member of The Real World: Paris in 2003.

-He later became a cast member of RuPaul's Drag Race as a pit crew member.
+He later joined RuPaul's Drag Race as a pit crew member.

 Personal life

 Born in Dublin, Ireland, Sherry-Wood emigrated to the United States in his early 20s, and became a naturalized American citizen in 2020.